 Advising & Enrollment

-Academic advising is the primary function of University College.
-Professional academic advising staff are available throughout the year to help you decide on majors, select appropriate courses, and become acquainted with university policies and resources.
+University College provides professional academic advising staff throughout the year to help you decide on majors, select appropriate courses, and become acquainted with University policies and resources.
 Our goal is to provide students with the support they need to succeed at the University of Oklahoma.
-After advisement, you then enroll in courses online at ozone.ou.edu.
-New students to the University will enroll through the New Sooner Enrollment program.
+After advisement, you then enroll in courses online at one.ou.edu.
+Students who are new to the University will enroll through the New Sooner Orientation program.